Block (iSCSI) Share Target Screens

 Block (iSCSI) Shares Targets Widget

-Block (iSCSI) Share Target Widget Toolbar
+Block (iSCSI) Share Target Widget without Shares

 The Start iSCSI Service dialog shows after adding the first share.
 It includes an Enable this service to start automatically toggle and two buttons: Start and No. Start starts the service and changes the status on the iSCSI widget toolbar from STOPPED (in red) to RUNNING (in blue).